hellobrian/old-brianhan.co/src/pages/blogs/2018-11-22-prettier-pre-commit/index.md

 ## Conclusion

-That's about as much as I can elaborate on Prettier.
+That's about as much as I can elaborate on Prettier, stay tuned for ESLint integration in another article.

 You can find the finished example code here on my [GitHub](https://github.com/hellobrian/prettier-example/blob/master/README.md).